 First Time at Disney World: When thinking about your first time going to Disney World, I bet all you can think about is the magic that goes along with it.
 And that’s a great thing!
 Disney World is probably the most magical place you will ever be, no doubt about that.
 But there are things that some people, especially those who have never been before, don’t really think about when it comes to planning their WDW vacation.
 I’m here to help with that!

-1. If you can, plan your trip a minimum of 180 in advanced.
+1. If you can, plan your trip as far in advance as you can.

 2. There is not a ton of shade.

 I am looking at you Toy Story Land!
 Andy’s Backyard is kind of notorious for its lack of shade, but actually, most of Disney is out in the bright Florida sun.
 You will NEED sunscreen and you will need to reapply it during the day.
 Instead of lugging a big bottle of sunscreen with me throughout the parks, I end up putting some in a travel-size container and refill it every day before I hit the parks.

 Here is an article all about how to handle that Disney heat!